Skip to content

 Seasons and Weather

-Guatemala does not experience a traditional high season, shoulder season and low season.
-Instead, the country goes through two sets of alternating high and low seasons.
+Guatemala does not experience traditional high, shoulder, and low seasons.
+Instead, it experiences two sets of alternating high and low seasons.

 Winter High Season

-The winter high season (November–March) is the ideal time for festivals and dry weather.
+The winter high season (November–March) is ideal for festivals and dry weather.
 The first high season falls during Guatemala’s dry season, so bright days are guaranteed.
-The dry weather starts at the beginning of November when the hurricane season comes to an end.
-The excellent weather comes just in time for the Day of the Dead celebrations!
+The dry weather starts at the beginning of November when the hurricane season ends.
+The excellent weather arrives just in time for the Day of the Dead celebrations!

 This first high season generally ends right after Holy Week in the countdown to Easter, typically in late March or the first half of April.
 The peak time for tourism in Guatemala is during Holy Week.
 Holy Week is the most important religious holiday for Guatemalans and is when many locals take their annual vacation.

-During Holy Week, locals flock to the coasts, especially Lake Atitlán, meaning there will be big crowds along the waterfronts and shores.
-The historic former capital, Antigua, also gets crowded for Holy Week, when crowds assemble to watch its famously colourful religious processions.
+During Holy Week, locals flock to the coasts, especially Lake Atitlán, causing big crowds along the waterfronts and shores.
+The historic former capital, Antigua, also gets crowded as crowds assemble to watch its famously colourful religious processions.

-You will need to book your accommodation ahead of this time and budget for higher prices if you plan to visit during the Holy Week celebrations.
+You must book your accommodation beforehand and budget for higher prices if you plan to visit during the Holy Week celebrations.

 Summer High Season